Rishabh1627rawat/Psychology-Website-Mental-Health-Assessment-Platform/README.md

 # 🧠 Psychology Website – Mental Health Assessment Platform

-## 📌 Status: In Progress 🚧

-This project is under active development and will be regularly updated.
-Contributions are welcome!

 This is a web-based platform that allows users to take a mental health (anxiety/depression) assessment through a structured test flow.
 The results are analyzed and visualized, helping users better understand their psychological state.